ducanhho2296/DeepAmenitySegmentation/datasets/README.md

 python generate_dataset.py
 ```

-The script will generate square bounding box images using two techniques: Grid-sampling and Random-sampling.
+The script will generate square bounding box images using two techniques: Grid-sampling and Amenity-stratified-sampling.
 The generated images and labels will be saved in the directories specified in the configuration file.

 ## Note